Natural Live Edge Wood Slabs

 Our Drying Process

-After milling is completed, all lumber and slabs are meticulously stacked and stickered for air-drying.
-Milled wood typically spends 9-18 months air drying before we move it to our Nyle L200M kiln for a 3-4 week final drying and heat treatment cycle.
+After milling is completed, all slabs are meticulously stacked and stickered for air-drying.
+Milled wood typically spends 12-18 months air drying before we move it to our Nyle L200M kiln for a 3-4 week final drying and heat treatment cycle.
 To ensure proper drying, we monitor our slabs regularly.
-Wood is perfectly dried when a single-digit moisture content is achieved; ideally between 6-8% moisture content.
-Our wood and live edge slabs are then ready to be crafted by or for our clients.
+Wood is properly dried when a single-digit moisture content is achieved; ideally between 6-8% moisture content.
+Our wood and live edge slabs are then ready to be crafted by our clients.

 Our Slab Preparation Process